Commoners Crown: Description

-The lead track, 'Little Sir Hugh' is based on a medieval song about Little Saint Hugh of Lincoln, a 13th-century boy supposedly murdered by Jews.
-The original song's lyrics are sharply and purposely anti-Semitic, but the band removed all the anti-Semitic elements.
+The lead track, "Little Sir Hugh" is based on a medieval song about Little Saint Hugh of Lincoln, a 13th-century boy supposedly murdered by Jews.
+The original song's lyrics are sharply and purposely anti-Semitic, but the band elided that content in their version.

-In addition to 'Little Sir Hugh', the album includes 'Long Lankin', the band's longest song to date and something of a fan favourite, and 'Demon Lover'.
+The album is seen by fans as a highlight of the era for the band.

-'New York Girls'
+"New York Girls"

 The band continued the whimsical streak demonstrated on Now We Are Six by inviting comedian and actor Peter Sellers to play the ukulele on the closing track, 'New York Girls'.
 The band decided that it wanted a ukulele on the song, but no one in the band knew anyone who played the instrument.
 Finally someone remarked that Sellers was known to play it competently, and they decided to approach him to appear on the song, even though none of them knew him at all.
 To their surprise, he agreed, and the song became one of only two recordings he made with a rock band.
 The other was 'After the Fox', recorded with The Hollies in 1966 for the film of the same title.

-Sellers also contributed some vocals spoken in character as Henry Crun and Minnie Bannister (originally portrayed by Sellers and Spike Milligan in the BBC radio comedy programme, The Goon Show).
-Many fans of the band found this distracting.
+There was some difficulty tuning Sellers' Martin ukulele.
+So the engineers slowed the tape until he fit in properly.
+Eventually, Sellers started amusing himself by doing some voices from The Goon Show.
+The band had been sheepish about asking the comedian to do his famous voices and were delighted when he started improvising with them.
+The October 24, 1974 issue of Melody Maker features the band with Sellers striking a guitar god pose with his ukulele.
 On the original vinyl release, the song ended with Sellers saying "I say, are you a matelot?
 Careful what you say, sir – we're on board ship here."
 Subsequent CD releases omitted the quip, until 2009 when the 3-disc EMI box set A Parcel of Steeleye Span reinstated it.

 The song is also unusual in that all the male band members (except Nigel Pegrum) take lead vocals on two verses each (Rick Kemp singing verses 1 and 5, Tim Hart 2 and 6, Peter Knight 3 and 7 and Bob Johnson 4 and 8).
 Maddy Prior sings the chorus.
-Despite this odd note, 'Commoner's Crown' is often cited as one of the band's best efforts.
+"New York Girls" was included in a 1993 box set of Peter Sellers' recordings.